DragonWarrior15/statistical-learning-notes/_notes/linalg/linear_eq/eigen.md

     since the two polynomials are same, their roots will also be the same and so will the eigenvalues.
 Further, we define the left and right eigenvalues/eigenvectors of $A$.
 Left eigenvalues satisfy $Ax = \lambda x$ while the right eigenvalues satisfy $yA = \nu y$.
 Taking transpose of this equation, $A^{T}y^{T} = \nu y^{T}$.
 Since $A$ and $A^{T}$ share the same eigenvalues, the left eigenvector of $A$ is same as the transpose of the right eigenvector of $A$.
 * If $A$ has $n$ distinct eigenvalues, it automatically has $n$ independent eigenvectors as well.
 * If $A$ has $n$ independent eigenvectors, then they form a basis of $\field^{n}$.
+* For a real symmetric matrix
+    * all eigenvalues are real
+    * is always diagonalizable
+    * has orthogonal eigenvectors

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 ### Diagonalization of a Matrix